amey2211/knowledge-room/README.md

 ### 5. Clean & Modern UI
 Built with a dark-themed, elegant design featuring a smooth layout, iconography, and well-structured navigation for a better user experience.

-## Purpose
-The project aims to create a collaborative learning environment where people can connect, share knowledge, and enhance their skills together, especially helpful for students, self-learners, and online study groups.